tahiri-lab/aPhyloGeo/README.md

 - **Alignment method**: algorithm selection for sequence alignment ('1' for pairwise2 and '2' for pymuscle)

-# 📁 Example

-## Description
-We selected only 5 of 38 lineages with regional characteristics for further study (see Koshkarov et al., 2022).
-Based on location information, complete nucleotide sequencing data for these 5 lineages was collected from the [NCBI Virus website](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/).
-In the case of the availability of multiple sequencing results for the same lineage in the same country, we selected the sequence whose collection date was closest to the earliest date presented.
-If there are several sequencing results for the same country on the same date, the sequence with the least number of ambiguous characters (N per nucleotide) is selected.

-Although the selection of samples was based on the phylogenetic cluster of lineage and transmission, most of the sites involved represent different meteorological conditions.
-As shown in Figure 2, the 5 samples involved temperatures ranging from -4 C to 32.6 C, with an average temperature of 15.3 C. The Specific humidity ranged from 2.9 g/kg to 19.2 g/kg with an average of 8.3 g/kg.
-The variability of Wind speed and All sky surface shortwave downward irradiance was relatively small across samples compared to other parameters.
-The Wind speed ranged from 0.7 m/s to 9.3 m/s with an average of 4.0 m/s, and All sky surface shortwave downward irradiance ranged from 0.8 kW-hr/m2/day to 8.6 kW-hr/m2/day with an average of 4.5 kW-hr/m2/day.
-In contrast to the other parameters, 75% of the cities involved receive less than 2.2 mm of precipitation per day, and only 5 cities have more than 5 mm of precipitation per day.
-The minimum precipitation is 0 mm/day, the maximum precipitation is 12 mm/day, and the average value is 2.1 mm/day.

-## Input

-The algorithm takes two files as input with the following definitions:

-- 🧬 **Genetic file** with fasta extension.
-The first file or set of files will contain the genetic sequence information of the species sets selected for the study.
-The name of the file must allow to know the name of the gene.
-It is therefore strongly recommended to follow the following nomenclature gene_name.fasta.
-- ⛅ **Climatic file** with csv extension.
-The second file will contain the habitat information for the species sets selected for the study.
-Each row will represent the species identifier and each column will represent a climate condition.

-## Output
-The algorithm will return a csv file that contains information from all relevant MSAs (see Workflow Section for more details).
-The sliding windows of interest are those with interesting bootstrap support (i.e., indicating the robustness of the tree) and high similarity to the climate condition in question (i.e., based on the `LS` value).
-They will indicate, among other things, the name of the gene, the position of the beginning and end of the sliding window, the average bootstrap value, the LS value and finally the climatic condition for which this genetic zone would explain the adaptation of the species in a given environment.

 # ✔️ References

 1️⃣ Calculation of distance between phylogenetic tree: `Least Square metric`